majaheim/energy-modelling/README.md

 When executing the main, two diagramms are created.
 The first one shows the electricity behaviour of a household and the PV systems.
 The second diagramm depicts the availability (value 1) of two electric vehicles over the course of two weeks.
 One car models a 5 day working week, the other a 4 day working week.
 This is part of the (to be implemented) EV model.

+#The Data
+The Data used in the scope of this project was obtained from a university course.
+- PV_Einspeiseprofil: describes the electricity generation from the PV, sampled 4 times an hour over one year)
+- LeistungHaushalte: describes the electricity demand from 30 different housholds
+-

 #Notes
 The source file contains two commented functions.
 They will also be used for future implementation of the EV scenario.